Rise Up Leadership Academy

 A Place to Belong

-Rise Up Leadership Academy (RULA) is a dynamic, year-round program that provides a fun and safe place for youth to belong.
-RULA launched in August 2024, in partnership with Rosa Parks Elementary and the City Heights Recreation Center.
-RULA began with an initial cohort of twenty-four 5th graders and plans to walk alongside these students through high school graduation, adding a new 5th grade cohort each year.
+Rise Up Leadership Academy (RULA) is a year-round program that offers a fun, safe, and supportive space where youth can grow, lead, and belong.
+Launched in August 2024 in partnership with the City Heights community, RULA began with an inaugural cohort of twenty-four fifth-grade students.

 12